chasharpur/uk-compare/README.md

 # Ukkonen's suffix tree compare tool
 Esko Ukkonen created a linear time algorithm for building a suffix tree in 1995[1].
+"Linear time" means that as the length of the texts to be compared increases, the time taken is directly proportional to that.
+So comparing two texts four times as long overall takes no more than four times the time.
+This is fast enough to do a comparison even between long texts without the user noticing any significant time lag.

-This Javascript module uses it to compare two HTML files, marking unshared portions as deleted or added, depending on the side of the comparison: deleted = left side, added = right-side.
+This Javascript module uses it to compare two HTML files, marking unshared portions as deleted or added, depending on the side of the
+comparison: deleted = left side, added = right-side.
 Its implementation in Javascript allows comparison between two versions to be carried out in the user's browser directly, rather than relying on a server to perform the calculation.
+The server can thus simply be a repository of information served up to the user rather than a complex piece of software needing constant maintenance.

 ## Rationale
 Most textual comparison tools use a collation algorithm in which,